-The Cuban Research Institute continues its tradition of convening scholars and other persons interested in the study of Cuba and Cuban Americans by announcing its 12th Conference.
+The Cuban Research Institute continues its tradition of convening scholars, students, and other persons interested in the study of Cuba and Cuban Americans by announcing its 12th Conference.
 The main theme of the 2019 conference will be "Cuba and Puerto Rico: Two Wings of One Bird?"

 FIU Modesto A. Maidique Campus, Graham Center Ballrooms

-Several academic experts and collectors—Drs.
-Michael Bustamante and María Antonia Cabrera, Ramón Cernuda, and Emilio Cueto—will discuss the challenges of collecting objects related to Cuban culture, focusing on Cueto's extensive collection of Cuban documents, artworks, and memorabilia.
+Several experts and collectors—Drs.
+Michael Bustamante and María Antonia Cabrera, Emilio Cueto, and Annia González—will discuss the challenges of collecting objects related to Cuban culture, focusing on Cueto's extensive collection of Cuban documents, artworks, and memorabilia.